Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Definitions and preliminary facts

-be a set of Killing fields on Schwarzschild. \item Let $\nabla$ be the Levi-Civita connection with respect to the metric $g$, $\lie$ the associated Lie derivative. \item Let $\snabla$ be the Levi-Civita projected on spheres of constant $r$. $\snabla$ accepts only capital indexes, which indicate tensors tangent to the spheres of constant $r$. $\snabla$ can be extended to the derived bundles in the canonical way, i.e. asking it to satisfy the Leibniz rule. \item Let $\snabla_L$ and $\snabla_\lbar$ be defined on vectorfields as Here, $(\cdot )^p$ indicates projection on the spheres of constant $r$.
-Extend these connections to the derived bundles in the usual way. \end{itemize}
+be a set of Killing fields on Schwarzschild. \item Let $\nabla$ be the Levi-Civita connection with respect to the metric $g$, $\lie$ the associated Lie derivative. \item Let $\snabla$ be the Levi-Civita connection projected on spheres of constant $r$. $\snabla$ accepts only capital indices, which indicate tensors tangent to the spheres of constant $r$. $\snabla$ can be extended to the derived bundles in the canonical way, i.e. asking it to satisfy the Leibniz rule. \item Let $\snabla_L$ and $\snabla_\lbar$ be defined on vector fields as Here, $(\cdot )^p$ indicates projection on the spheres of constant $r$.
+Extend these connections to the derived bundles in the usual way. \item Let $\slashed g$ be the restriction of the ambient metric $g$ to the spheres of constant $r$-coordinate.
+Furthermore, let $g_{\mathbb{S}^2}$ be the metric on the conformal sphere $\mathbb{S}^2$, which has the expression, in the usual coordinate system: